vogelito/glacierprotocol/_docs/setup/verify.md

 software & documentation.

-The first thing we need to do is verify the integrity of the Glacier protocol document (the one you are reading) to ensure that it has not been tampered with.
+The first thing we need to do is verify the integrity of the CryptoGlacier protocol document (the one you are reading) to ensure that it has not been tampered with.
 After verifying the document, we'll print a hardcopy.